globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

     Name: the name of the channel
     Image: an image to identify the channel
     Description: a description of the channel
-    Recipients: the set of recipients that will receive submissions sent to this channel
+    Recipients: the set of recipients that will receive reports sent to this channel
     Questionnaire: the questionnaire that will be proposed to whistlelowers selecting this channel Submission expiration: the data retention policy for the channel